 Your wrist or forearm is what activates the chain brake.
-During a kickback scenario, the bar of the chainsaw is kicked upward; the chain brake/hand guard hits your forearm and stops the chain from moving.
-You may still get hit in the face but at least the chain is no longer moving.
+During a kickback scenario, the chainsaw’s bar is kicked upward; the chain brake/hand guard hits your forearm and stops the chain from moving.
+You may still get hit in the face, but at least the chain is no longer moving.

 Testing Your Chain Brake

-I’ll explain how to test your chain brake right here but sometimes it’s easier to understand by watching a video.
-For that, I’ve found a great YouTube video made by “Steve’s Small Engine Saloon”.
+I’ll explain how to test your chain brake right here, but sometimes it’s easier to understand by watching a video.
+For that, I’ve found a great YouTube video from “Steve’s Small Engine Saloon.”
 Steve is full of knowledge and helpful advice; in this video, he shows you how to test your chain brake.